danielshervheim/unity-logging/README.md

-# unity-logging
+# Logging

 ## How To Install

-The caching package uses the [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html) feature to import dependent packages.
+The logging package uses the [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html) feature to import dependent packages.
 Please add the following sections to the package manifest file (`Packages/manifest.json`).